 Staithes Art Festival

 An early weekend in September and an event that sees the whole village, at the top and in the old village, hosting visitors from all over the region and further.
 It is now attracting world class art, not just from resident artists that live and work in their studios all over the village but also those from elsewhere that want to exhibit and sell at this burgeoning festival.
 Art is available to see and buy in just about every house in the old village, just walk on in.
-If you are at Pelican on the Friday night you have the privilege of accessing the preview night.
 The festival covers painting, drawing, sculpture, crafts, film and photography.
-Archive films of old Staithes can be shown on the wall right outside Pelican in a show where everyone brings a chair and sits outside.

 Visit the Festival website here

 Staged on a weekend in August, this event features life-saving demonstrations and a raft race.